-Connecting Oracle to SQL Server over a Secure Connection
+Connecting Oracle to SQL Server over a secure connection

 The SQL Server ODBC driver enables you to connect Oracle on Linux and UNIX platforms to SQL Server or SQL Azure.
 If you decide to encrypt the network connection from your client applications to SQL Server, or you are using SQL Azure, you need to use the TLS version of the driver, which is included in the SQL Server ODBC driver distribution.